YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 variable, in the buffer referenced by the :code:`BufferT` structure referenced by :code:`retval`.

-- If `ydb_get_s()`_ returns an error code such as GVUNDEF, INVSVN, LVUNDEF, the method makes no changes to the structures under :code:`retval` and returns the error code.
+- If `ydb_get_s()`_ returns an error such as GVUNDEF, INVSVN, LVUNDEF, the method makes no changes to the structures under :code:`retval` and returns the error.
-- Otherwise, if the length of the data to be returned exceeds :code:`retval.getLenAlloc()`, the method sets the :code:`len_used` of the :code:`C.ydb_buffer_t` referenced by :code:`retval` to the required length, and returns with a return code of INVSTRLEN.
+- Otherwise, if the length of the data to be returned exceeds :code:`retval.getLenAlloc()`, the method sets the :code:`len_used` of the :code:`C.ydb_buffer_t` referenced by :code:`retval` to the required length, and returns with an error return of INVSTRLEN.
 - Otherwise, it copies the data to the buffer referenced by the :code:`retval.buf_addr`, and sets :code:`retval.lenUsed` to its